AWS-notes-and-projects/notes/README.md

 # notes
 AWS goes weeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee

-This repo contains notes writeen by highly organised dedicated learners of aws . if you happen to saw this repo and see this notes and think what is this patethic? screw yourself pls read aws docs no one asking you to read this
+This repo contains notes . if you happen to saw this repo and see this notes is not tht good, pls think about helping us by contributing! make a PR make our lives better with ur PR

 thankyou!!